 Although Guy de Maupassant had written six novels, he was best known as the master of the short story.
 He wrote over 300 stories, one-tenth of which were horror stories.
 His most famous horror story was Le Horla (1887).
 In this disturbing tale, a wealthy young Norman believes that he has unwittingly summoned a horla.
 Horlas are invisible monsters, cousins to vampires, and they are said to eventually bring about the downfall of Man.
 As the young Norman grows more fearful of the horla he has summoned, he tries to destroy it.
 He eventually burns his house down, killing all of his servants.
 Believing that the horla is still alive, he decides to commit suicide.
 Was the horla real or just in his mind?

 Madness is a recurring theme in Maupassant's stories; in A Night In Paris, the paranoid narrator suffers from a compulsion to walk the streets.
 In A Madman, a judge commits murder just to see what it feels like to kill, then sentences an innocent man to death for the crime.
 And in The Inn - which may have inspired Stephen King to write his classic novel The Shining - two caretakers are living at a remote inn in the French Alps that becomes snowed in and unreachable.
 When one of them goes missing, the other starts to go mad.
-Or is the inn haunted?
+Or is the inn haunted by an evil presence?

 Ironically, Guy de Maupassant's fascination with madness in his writings would soon cross over into real life.
 He contracted syphilis in his 20's, which went undiagnosed.
 As the disease progressed over the years, it eroded his sanity.
 In middle age, Maupassant developed a desire for solitude, a fear of death, and growing paranoia.
 In January 1892, he attempted suicide by cutting his throat.
 He was committed to the famous celebrity asylum of Dr. Esprit Blanche, where he died in July 1893, a month before his 43rd birthday.

-One of the great masters of the short story, Maupassant's work has inspired the writings of Somerset Maugham, O. Henry, and other great writers.
+One of the great masters of the short story, Maupassant's work has inspired the writings of W. Somerset Maugham, O. Henry, and other great writers.
 H.P.
 Lovecraft credited Maupassant's horror tales - especially Le Horla - as the inspiration for his classic The Call Of Cthulhu.
 All writers of short stories owe it to themselves to read Guy de Maupassant.